limianwang/osmos-lite/docs/schemas.md

 ### Custom configurators

-You can also write your own configurators; they are simple functions that take a document, a field name, and a callback, which takes an optional `Osmos.Error` instance to indicate an error (which will cause an exception to be thrown).
+You can also write your own configurators; they are simple functions that take a field and a callback, which takes an optional `Osmos.Error` instance to indicate an error (which will cause an exception to be thrown).
 To let Osmos know that these methods are, in fact, configurators, you must also use `Osmos.Schema.Configurator` as their constructor.
 For example:

     var Osmos = require('osmos');
     var expect = Osmos.expect;
     var Schema = Osmos.Schema;

-    var myPrimaryKey = function(document, field, callback) {
+    var myPrimaryKey = function(field, callback) {
-        expect(document.primaryKeyFieldName).to.be.undefined;
-        document.primaryKeyFieldName = field.name;
+        field.primaryKey = true;
         callback();
     };

     myPrimaryKey.constructor = Schema.Configurator;

-Note that configurators are executed asynchronously and in parallel.
+Note that configurators may be executed asynchronously and in parallel.
 Therefore, it is a programmer error to expect them to run in a particular order.

 ## Validators